The nekRS Input Files

 of nekRS.

-BOOMERAMG
+BOOMERAMG section

 This section is used to describe settings for the (optional) AMG solver.